-My work scratches the human itch to make narratives.
-I present the viewer with elements of a story - a flat pack of component parts - and challenge them to assemble things.
+My work scratches the human itch to create narratives.
+I present the viewer with elements of a story - a flat-pack of component parts - and challenge them to assemble things.

 I take the viewer to spaces at the edge of our perception where things appear in a state of flux.
 Desolate, architectural nightscapes, moth-eaten urban structures: places that are waiting.

 Drawing from ancient history, and classical and modern literature, I put facts and fiction on show, like circus exhibits.
 Presenting the familiar a few degrees off where it should be.

 Exotic creatures in domestic settings; succulent micro-landscapes; a picnic spot overlooking the abyss.
 These are postcards of the uncanny.

 I invite the viewer to construct their own stories, withholding any narrative conclusion and sending them back to confront their calculations.

 Once upon a time . . . once upon a time . . . ad infinitum.